danieldanan1/OpenAPISec-Validator/GuideMessages/BrokenObjectLevelAuthentication/authentication_type.md

 ####Broken Object Level Authentication
-Please add security method as value of "OAuth2" under components/securitySchemes a already defined
+**Please add security method as value of "type" key**
+You can choose method from this link:  https://www.iana.org/assignments/http-authschemes/http-authschemes.xhtml
 As represent below
 ```yaml
 security: